 What Is 'Open Books'?

 The Open Books Reading Challenge is a year-long reading challenge for people interested in pushing the boundaries of their reading.
 Here's how it works: We give you a list of 15 challenge categories.
 You'll have until the end of the year to read a book from at least 12 of those categories (that's just one book a month!).
 If you finish, you'll get a coffee mug that you can use to brag about your accomplishment!
-(Or just to drink coffee.
-Or tea.
-Whatever you want, really—we promise we won't come to your house and police how you use it.)

-Here's what you'll be reading in 2017:
+Here's what you'll be reading in 2018:

-- A book set in Minnesota
+- A book that is set in the 19th century (1801-1900)

-- A horror novel
+- A western novel

-- A steampunk novel
+- A spy novel